heinsaar/IRReduce/README.md

    cmake -DCMAKE_CXX_COMPILER=g++ ..
    ```

-5. **Compile the Project:** After configuring, you can compile the project with:
+5. **Build the Project:** After configuring, you can compile the project with:

    ```bash
    cmake --build .